WebAssembly/design/JS.md

 # JavaScript API

 ## Note: This document is no longer being updated.
-Please see the normative documentation [here](http://webassembly.github.io/spec/js-api/index.html).
+Please see the [normative documentation](http://webassembly.github.io/spec/js-api/index.html).

 In the [MVP](MVP.md), the only way to access WebAssembly on the Web is through an explicit JS API which is defined below.